JackVey/Hangman/README.md

 > [!IMPORTANT]
 > Do not skip how to use steps!.

 > [!WARNING]
 > You are going to be unable to run the application if you do not import java fx into project properly.
+> Also do not forget about configuring your database.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->